marijnh/Eloquent-JavaScript/05_higher_order.md

-Use the `reduce` method in combination with the `concat` method to "flatten" an array of arrays into a single array that has all the elements of the input arrays.
+Use the `reduce` method in combination with the `concat` method to "flatten" an array of arrays into a single array that has all the elements of the original arrays.

 {{if interactive